 If your child has experienced abuse, talk to your child’s pediatrician.
 Ask:

 Unfortunately, child abuse is common.
-Children who experience abuse are at risk for health problems both now and in the future, but there is hope for recovery.
-Learn to recognize the signs of child abuse, such as a child acting strangely or differently.
+Children who experience abuse are at risk for health issues both now and in the future, but there’s hope for recovery.
+Learn to recognize the signs of child abuse, like a child acting strangely or differently.
 If you suspect abuse, keep the child safe from the abuser and seek professional help.
 Physical and mental health care can help reduce the lasting effects of child abuse.
 Talk to your healthcare provider (or your child’s) about ways to stop and prevent child abuse.

 Learn more about the Health Library and our editorial process.